wren-lang/wren/doc/site/classes.markdown

 [bool]: modules/core/bool.html

-Classes define an objects *behavior* and *state*.
-Behavior is defined by [*methods*][method calls] which live in the class.
+Classes define an object's *behavior* and *state*.
+Behavior is defined by [*methods*][method calls] that live in the class.
 Every object of the same class supports the same methods.
-State is defined in *fields*, whose values are stored in each instance.
+The state is defined in *fields*, whose values are stored in each instance.

 [method calls]: method-calls.html